Start Your

 • When you submit the required documentation to our Forms team, your exam account will be created and ready within 1 regular day after receiving our receipt of confirmation.

-• After you have completed your online tests, you can expect to wait up to 7 business days for our proctoring team to review and clear your proctoring footage.
+• After you have completed your online tests and your proctoring footage has been cleared, you can expect to wait between 7 to 15 business days to receive your certificate.

 If you have any questions about processing times, please contact us at [email protected] for more information.